 Once the problem formulation is completed and you know what questions are to be answered and what data need to be collected and analysed, the planning of your clinical study starts.

-It is possible to get help with the planning process from Clinical Studies Sweden’s regional nodes or from specialists at your HEI if you are a researcher at an HEI or a university.
+It is possible to get guidance on the planning process from Clinical Studies Sweden’s regional nodes or from specialists at your university if you are a researcher at a higher education institute.

-The website of the ethical review boards includes guidelines for how the research plan shall be designed (pdf, 10kB) .
+The website of the Ethical Review Authority includes guidelines for how the research plan shall be designed (in Swedish) External link..

 For open studies, a statistical analysis plan (SAP) shall be in place before the study starts, for blind studies before the database has been locked (further information on statistical analysis is available in the Analysis step).
 An SAP shall include:

 - exact analysis methods for each analysis variable

 Before a study participant consents to participate in a clinical study, they shall be given access to all the information that a person may reasonably need to know in order to decide whether or not to take part in a research project.
 Guidelines for how information to study participants shall be designed External link, opens in new window. is available on the website of the Ethical Review Authority.

 The information to the study participants shall also be designed to comply with the information requirements in the Biobanks in Medical Care Act (SFS 2002:297) and the General Data Protection Regulation (EU) 2016/679.
 Biobank Sweden External link, opens in new window. has produced a biobank guide (in Swedish) where you can read more about the information to be given to study participants specifically on biobank samples.
 If the study needs to be reported to the Medical Products Agency, there are further requirements on the information to be given to the study participants, see further under the tabs below.

 Find out what insurance cover is available for the study participants